samuelbigos/samuelbigos.github.io/_posts/2025-06-09-lets-paint-cthulhu.markdown

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001188.JPG" />

 ### 3. Airbrush Cayman Green from above/sides
 This is the primary skin tone.
-Apply from above and going down to just above horizontal to leave the red in the shadowed regions.
+I applied from above going down to just above horizontal to leave the red in the shadowed regions.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001189.JPG" />